shiwt03/MUSTER/README.md

 # UperFormer

-UperFormer: Full Transformer-based Networks for Semantic Segmentation
+UperFormer: A Multi-scale Transformer-based Decoder for Semantic Segmentation

-The links below are all open source code and do not indicate authors' identities.
 The core codes can be found at:
 ```
 UperFormer/mmseg/models/decode_heads/UperFormer_head.py